 It essentially includes a broader spectrum of actions that initiate from auditing and tracking the materials since it is received into the respective warehouse to the moment it was being stored and finally reaching the end-customer as the final step of the supply chain process.

 With the assurance of inventory-related data transparency, a WMS reduces manual errors and also looks after the stock control management as well.
-A WMS application allows the users to have a centralized system where different warehouse management tasks are managed through a unified interface that in turn ensures the ease of usage and efficiency of warehouse operations.
+A WMS application allows the users to have a centralized system where different Warehouse Management System tasks are managed through a unified interface that in turn ensures the ease of usage and efficiency of warehouse operations.

-Despite the wide-scale adoption and popularity of warehouse management systems, businesses might still be hesitant regarding its applicability and alignment to their core business objective.
+Despite the wide-scale adoption and popularity of warehouse management system, businesses might still be hesitant regarding its applicability and alignment to their core business objective.

 To effectively understand the suitability of a WMS, businesses must understand the myriad of functional aspects, use case scenarios of a WMS.

 Here, we have elaborated on some of the key functions of a warehouse management system.